-I woke up sweating, despite the cold.
+Despite the cold, I woke up sweating.
 My soggy underarm itched.
 My throat ached, and I swallowed painfully.
-I pulled my blanket over me, but it wasn’t much more than a papery sheet, so I shivered from the chill gusts whispering through the wall cracks.
+I pulled my blanket over me, but it wasn’t much more than a papery sheet, so I still shivered from the chill winds whispering through the wall cracks.

-Before I awoke, something had bothered me: a thought.
+Before I awoke, something had bothered me: a question.
 I tapped my forehead as if that would reveal it.

-That was it.
-Why did I want to kill Raja Sanga?
+Why did I decide to kill Emperor-Raja Sanga Surapsani?
 I hated him like everyone else, but a gulf existed between hate and murder.
-Whether that gulf was narrow or wide, I wasn’t quite sure.
+How wide that gulf was, I didn’t know.

-I had my dream stone modified from a companionship program to a lightblade training program.
-I couldn’t quite finger the memory that pushed me over the edge and made me take such a crazy, and probably irreversible step.
+I’d had my dream stone modified from a companionship program to a lightblade training program.
+I couldn’t quite finger the memory that pushed me over the edge and made me take such a crazy, irreversible step.
 Haze suffocated my recollection of the past few weeks.

 Could the bootleg modification have scrambled my memories?
 Damaged dream stones could cause memory loss, but if so, what other memories was I missing?

 I pondered it as I shivered.
 The light of ever-dusk peeking through my window painted spindly shadows on the walls.
 So long as I lived here, I was better off dead.
-I was a slave building weapons for the cruelest man alive, a cog in an evil machine.
-As I’d lived doing evil, why not die doing good?
+I was a slave building weapons for a cruel king.
+I was a cog in an evil machine.
+As I’d lived serving an evil bastard, why not die doing good?

-I felt so certain about it.
-But why all of a sudden?
+I felt so certain about my hatred.
+But hatred alone wasn’t enough reason to assassinate someone.
 What had changed?
 Why couldn’t I remember?

-It was almost time for work, so I pulled out the dream stone from my chest slot.
-Its weak light throbbed in my palm, dissipating as the crystal went from a somber orange to clear.
+It was almost time for work, so I pulled the dream stone from my chest slot.
+Its inner light throbbed, then weakened from a strong orange to a bleak tangerine.
 Being stoneless, even for a moment, disconnected me from the sun’s spectrum.
 The world turned gray.
 The air itself lost its shimmer.